galaxyproject/galaxy-hub/src/authnz/config/oidc/idps/elixir-aai/index.md

-Having set this configuration, restart Galaxy to have the option of login to Galaxy with Elixir AAI enabled.
+Having set this configuration, restart Galaxy to have the option of login to Galaxy with Elixir AAI enabled:

 ![image](/src/authnz/config/oidc/idps/elixir-aai/login-including-elixir.png)